Which Is Better: Debt Management Plan or Bankruptcy?

 Will I Be Protected From Creditors?

-- DMP: No, but your credit counselor will attempt to secure the cooperation of your creditors, but it is not required.
+- DMP: No, but your credit counselor will attempt to secure the cooperation of your creditors; however, it is not required.

 - Chapter 7: Yes.
 Bankruptcy’s automatic stay is an injunction against creditor collection activity.